Castor, Louisiana: Roads

 Running through Castor are three main highways: Hwy 153 (known in Castor as Front Street), Hwy 507 and Hwy 4 which intersect in the middle of Castor at a 4-way-stop caution light.
-Other roads include The Ridge Rd, Elm St, Pardee St, Oak St, Watson Rd and Lodge St.

-Water systems

-Castor and the area around has two sources of water: the Castor Water System and the Alberta Water System.
-The Alberta Water System was founded by local businessman Reginald A. Page.

 Media

 The primary source of news in Castor is the Shreveport Times.
 There are also the Ringgold Progress and the Bienville Democrat, which is published in Arcadia.

 Cable television does not reach into Castor area.
 Viewers rely on antennas or satellites for coverage.

 Economy

 Castor has several businesses: the General Store, a gasoline station, flower shop, a cafe, a beauty shop, a laundromat, a branch of the Bank of Montgomery (formerly Bank of Ringgold), United States Post Office, retirement homes, and a mobile home park.
 The majority of working adults commute to one of the more urban areas nearby for employment.